Breastfeed Your Baby

 My baby really doesn't need other food or liquid for the first 6 months?

 Right.
 Your breast milk is made just for your baby — it’s the best form of nutrition in the first 6 months of life.
-Giving babies formula or other food or liquid can cause them to gain weight too fast, which can lead to health problems later.
+Giving babies other food or liquid before their bodies are ready for it can cause health problems.

 Also, when your baby eats cereal or formula instead of breast milk, your body gets a signal that your milk isn’t needed and starts to make less milk.
 The more your baby nurses, the more milk your body makes.